-TV Is Obsessed With Literary Adaptations.
-It’s Changing What We Read.
+The Rise of Must-Read TV

 So we wondered what kinds of novels were most likely to end up on screen.
 What qualities—of genre, structure, or style—make a novel seem most adaptable?
 We coded our sample of contemporary fiction not only for what has been successfully brought to TV, but also for what producers and scouts have optioned in the belief that it could be.

 Reviewing that larger sample, we noticed several common features that unite texts as seemingly disparate as A Visit from the Goon Squad (which Jennifer Egan herself said she modeled on The Sopranos), N. K. Jemisin’s The Fifth Season, Marlon James’s A Brief History of Seven Killings, and Viet Thanh Nguyen’s The Sympathizer (all of which have been optioned for television).
-Although not every novel under contract for potential adaptation shares all of these features, they do seem to possess a consistent set of what we call “option aesthetics”: episodic plots, ensemble casts, and intricate world building.
+Although not every novel under contract for potential adaptation shares all of these features, they do seem to possess a consistent set of what we call “option aesthetics”: episodic plots, ensemble casts, and intricate world-building.
 These are the characteristics of contemporary fiction that invite a move from the printed page to the viewing queue.

 Conventional wisdom among literary critics holds that a plot derives its meaning from its ending.
 Philip Marlowe solves the mystery, Elizabeth marries Darcy, and these concluding events are the reason the investigations and flirtations of the preceding text feel purposeful.
 They even determine the characters and setting: In The Da Vinci Code, Robert Langdon goes to Paris and meets with various colorful characters because foiling Opus Dei’s plot—and ending Dan Brown’s—demands it.
 As the literary scholar Peter Brooks puts it, “The end writes the beginning and shapes the middle.”